Skip to content

 Implementing first-of-a-kind technology, the PCAPP team worked with precision and attention to every detail, reaching 12,757,567 hours without a lost-time incident.

-The Bechtel Pueblo Team has earned a number of safety honors, including exceptional achievement, or Star level, in the U.S. Occupational Safety and Health Administration’s Voluntary Protection Program.
+The Bechtel Pueblo Team has earned a number of safety honors, including exceptional achievement, or Star level, in the U.S. Department of Labor's Occupational Safety and Health Administration’s Voluntary Protection Program.
 This program recognizes U.S. worksites that have exemplary records and demonstrate commitment to workplace safety and health.

 Technology